SilentSkies/Auto_MKBrake/README.md

 # Auto_MKBrake

-**Auto_MKBrake** is a robust, concurrent pipeline for archiving Blu-ray and DVD media.
-It orchestrates `MakeMKV` and `HandBrakeCLI` to rip and encode media in parallel, significantly reducing the time required to process a batch of physical discs.
+**Auto_MKBrake** is a helper tool to speed up archiving your DVDs and Blu-rays.
+It combines `MakeMKV` and `HandBrakeCLI` into a single workflow that lets you rip a new disc while your computer is still busy encoding the previous one.

 ## Key Features

-* **Concurrency Pipeline:** The system rips the current disc while background threads encode previously ripped files.
-This ensures your optical drive is never waiting for an encode to finish.
-* **Manual Selection (Anti-Obfuscation):** The script pauses to allow the user to select the specific Title ID.
-This is the only reliable way to handle discs with "playlist obfuscation" (hundreds of fake playlists), common on Lionsgate releases.
-* **Audio Fidelity:** Default configuration preserves **7.1 surround sound**.
-It upmixes/preserves channels to 7.1 AAC to prevent data loss from downmixing, or can be set to Passthrough for lossless archival.
-* **Resource Management:** Encoding threads run at **Below Normal** process priority.
-This guarantees that the resource-heavy HandBrake process never starves the MakeMKV rip process, preventing read errors.
+* **Rip & Encode Simultaneously:** You don't have to wait for HandBrake to finish.
+As soon as the disc is ripped, it ejects, and the encoding starts in the background so you can pop in the next disc immediately.
+* **Manual Track Selection:** Some discs (especially from Lionsgate) hide the real movie inside hundreds of fake playlists to trick automation.
+This script pauses to let you pick the correct Title ID, ensuring you don't waste time ripping the wrong file.
+* **Audio Safety:** By default, this script preserves 7.1 surround sound (converting to AAC) to ensure no channels are lost during downmixing.
+You can also switch this to "Passthrough" to keep the original audio exactly as it is on the disc.
+* **Smart Priority:** Encoding runs at a "Below Normal" system priority.
+This ensures your computer prioritises reading the disc first, which helps prevent read errors during the rip.
-* **Robust Error Handling:** Worker threads are "immortal".
-If a specific file fails to encode, the thread logs the error and moves to the next job without crashing the main application.
+* **Resilient:** If a specific file fails to encode, the script simply logs the error and moves on to the next job rather than stopping everything.
-* **Safe Cleanup:** Raw MKV files are only deleted if the encoded file exists and has a valid file size.
+* **Auto Cleanup:** The massive raw MKV file is deleted only after the script confirms the new compressed file has been created successfully.

 ## Prerequisites

 1.  **Python 3.10+**
-2.  **MakeMKV:** You must have MakeMKV installed and a valid license key (or the [current beta key](https://cable.ayra.ch/makemkv/)) active.
+2.  **MakeMKV:** You will need MakeMKV installed with a valid license (or the [current beta key](https://cable.ayra.ch/makemkv/)).
 3.  **HandBrakeCLI:** The command-line version of HandBrake.
     * Download: [HandBrake Downloads](https://handbrake.fr/downloads.php) (Select CLI).

 ## Installation

-1. Clone this repository.
+1. Clone this repository (or download the files to a folder).
+2. Ensure you have the 5 source files: `main.py`, `config.py`, `utils.py`, `disc_ops.py`, `encoding.py`.

 ## Configuration

-All settings are managed in `config.py` using a Python Dataclass.
-You do not need to edit the logic files to change settings.
+All settings are inside `config.py`.
+You don't need to touch the main code to change your preferences.

 Open `config.py` to adjust:

 * **Paths:**
     * `drive_letter`: Your optical drive (e.g., `D:`).
-    * `raw_directory`: Temporary storage for large MKV files (SSD recommended).
+    * `raw_directory`: Temporary folder for the large raw rips (SSD recommended).
-    * `encoded_directory`: Final destination for compressed MP4 files.
+    * `encoded_directory`: Where you want the final files to go.
 * **Binaries:**
-    * If `makemkv_path` or `handbrake_path` are set to `None`, the script looks for them in your Windows System PATH.
-Otherwise, provide the full path to the `.exe`.
+    * If you leave `makemkv_path` or `handbrake_path` as `None`, the script tries to find them automatically.
+If that fails, paste the full path to the `.exe` here.
 * **Encoding:**
     * `video_codec`: Defaults to `nvenc_h265` (Nvidia GPU).
-Change to `x265` for CPU-only or `vce_h265` for AMD.
+Change to `x265` for CPU-only or `vce_h265` for AMD cards.
     * `video_quality`: The RF value (Default `23`).
-Lower is higher quality/larger file.
+Lower numbers mean higher quality but larger file sizes.
     * `audio_mixdown`: Defaults to `7point1`.

 ## Usage

 1. Open a terminal (Command Prompt or PowerShell) in the project folder.
-2. Run the application:
+2. Run the script:
     ```bash
     python main.py
     ```
-3.  **The Workflow:**
+3.  **How it works:**
-    * The script waits for a disc.
+    * The script waits for you to insert a disc.
-    * Insert a disc.
-    * The script scans the titles and displays a table of ID, Duration, and Size.
+    * It scans the disc and shows you a list of titles (ID, Length, and Size).
-    * **Input the ID** you wish to rip (e.g., `0` for the main movie, or `0,1,2` for episodes).
+    * **Type the ID** you want to rip (e.g., `0` for the movie, or `0,1,2` for episodes).
     * The script rips the file to the `Raw` folder.
-    * Once ripping is done, the disc ejects.
+    * Once the rip is done, the disc ejects.
-    * **Simultaneously**, the background worker picks up the raw file and begins encoding it to the `Encoded` folder.
+    * **Simultaneously**, a background worker grabs that raw file and starts encoding it.
-    * Insert the next disc immediately; do not wait for the encode to finish.
+    * Insert the next disc straight away.

 ## Project Structure

-* `main.py`: The entry point.
-Handles the main loop, user input, and queuing jobs.
+* `main.py`: The main entry point that runs the show.
-* `config.py`: A Singleton Dataclass containing all user settings.
+* `config.py`: Where all your settings live.
-* `utils.py`: Shared utilities for thread-safe logging and process management.
+* `utils.py`: Handles logging and background processes.
-* `disc_ops.py`: Handles interaction with the physical drive and MakeMKV.
+* `disc_ops.py`: Handles the MakeMKV ripping logic.
-* `encoding.py`: Handles the HandBrake worker threads.
+* `encoding.py`: Handles the HandBrake encoding logic.

 ## Troubleshooting

-* **"Missing executable"**: Ensure the paths in `config.py` point exactly to `makemkvcon64.exe` and `HandBrakeCLI.exe`.
+* **"Missing executable"**: Check `config.py`.
+You might need to paste the full path to `makemkvcon64.exe` or `HandBrakeCLI.exe` if they aren't in your system PATH.
-* **Rip Fails**: Check the physical disc for scratches.
-Check the generated log file in your Raw directory for specific SCSI errors.
+* **Rip Fails**: Check the disc for scratches or smudges.
+Check the log file in your Raw directory to see if the drive reported read errors.
-* **Audio is missing**: If using `nvenc`, ensure your driver supports the audio codec.
-The script defaults to `av_aac` (software audio encoding) which is the most compatible.
+* **Audio is missing**: If using `nvenc`, make sure your drivers are up to date.
+The default `av_aac` is the safest option for compatibility.